ansible-collections/ibm_zos_sysauto/docs/source/index.rst

-Please note: It is IBM's intention to further test and certify the **IBM Z System Automation collection** once more testing and community feedback is provided.*
+Please note: It is IBM's intention to further test and certify the **IBM Z System Automation collection** once more testing and community feedback is provided\*.

-*Statements regarding IBM's future direction and intent are subject to change or withdrawal without notice, and represent goals and objectives only.
+\*Statements regarding IBM's future direction and intent are subject to change or withdrawal without notice, and represent goals and objectives only.

 Features